Abelianization of Fuchsian Systems on a 4-punctured sphere and applications: On Witten's formula for the symplectic volume of the moduli space of flat connections

 where is the natural derivative in the affine holomorphic bundle $\mathcal A^1_{\C/\Gamma}\to Jac(\C/\Gamma).$ \end{Cor}

-We want to compute the symplectic volume $\int_{\mathcal M} \omega$ of the moduli space in terms of the free parameters $\rho_i.$ The formula (in its general form for $n-$punctured surfaces of genus $g$) is known as Witten's formula \cite{W} and has been proven by various methods, see for example \cite{JW, TZ}.
+We want to compute the symplectic volume $\int_{\mathcal M} \omega$ of the moduli space in terms of the free parameters $\rho_i.$ The formula (in its general form for $n-$punctured surfaces of genus $g$) is known as Witten's formula stated and rigorously proven in \cite{W}.
+Alternative proofs were for example given in \cite{JW, TZ}.
 Our proof uses the herein developed abelianization method and seems to shed new light on the K\"ahler geometry of $\mathcal M.$

 \begin{The}[Witten's formula] Let $\mathcal M$ be the moduli space of parabolic structures on $\CP^1\setminus\{z_0,..,z_3\}$ with parabolic weights $\rho_i\in]0;\frac{1}{2}[,\, i=0,..,3$ satisfying the Biswas conditions \eqref{Biswas_criterion} for stability and let $\omega$ be its natural K\"ahler form.
 Then its symplectic volume is given by